mido-ahmed/Facetcher-App/README.md

 │
 │
 ├──  ios
-│    └── Flutter/ - This folder contains the Flutter engine and framework code that is used to build and run the app on iOS.
+│    └── Flutter/ - This folder contains the Flutter engine code that is used to build and run the app on iOS.
 |    └── Runner/ - This folder contains the main iOS application code, resources, and configurations.
 │
 │